Our Easy Marzipan Recipe Is… Actually So Easy!

 - Traditionally you use rose water for Marzipan but we know that it can be difficult to find.
 If you don’t have rose water available, you can use normal water or other liquids such as orange syrup (if kids will eat the marzipan), orange liqueur or amaretto (if it’s adults only).
 We like using 1 1/2 tablespoons water and 1/2 tablespoon Amaretto when making Marzipan.

-- When using store-bought ground almonds, you'll most likely have to use a little bit more liquid than when making your own ground almonds.
-It's important to add very small amounts of liquid at a time and then knead the dough a little bit more since you don't want to add too much liquid.
+- When using store-bought ground almonds, you’ll most likely have to use a little bit more liquid than when making your own ground almonds.
+It’s important to add very small amounts of liquid at a time and then knead the dough a little bit more since you don’t want to add too much liquid at once.

-- It's best to store the marzipan in the fridge where it should keep for multiple weeks.
-Since this recipe doesn't include eggs this is not super critical, but we would still recommend it.
+- It’s best to store the marzipan in the fridge where it should keep for multiple weeks.
+Since this recipe doesn’t include eggs this is not super critical to store it in the fridge, but we would still recommend it.

 - This recipe makes around 12 ounces of marzipan.

 This nutritional information has been estimated by an online nutrition calculator.
 It should only be seen as a rough calculation and not a replacement for professional dietary advice.